Aeroluna/LunaCoopMod/README.md

 - Increased Corruptor damage from 14 (+14 vs Armored) to 28 (+14 vs Armored).

 Scourge were incredibly inefficient to morph before evolving Simplified Genome, so it has been made baseline.
 If you've ever felt the pain of watching your Scourge die to one storm, the new upgrade should help increase the reliability of Scourge against AOE.
 Corruptor damage has also been buffed so they have actual DPS instead of just tickling air comps.
 These changes should improve Zagara's anti-air capabilities.

-- Increased max supply from 100 to 150.

-One of Zagara's greatest weaknesses is the inability to hit a critical mass of units to trade efficiently.

 - Changed Zagara's temporary units to visually burrow away instead of exploding when expiring.
 - Added Swarm Networks.